Viewer Rating

 The film's central thesis explicitly promotes a strong, individualistic, and often extra-legal approach to restoring law and order and combating corruption, glorifying police power and decisive, forceful action over systemic reform or due process.

-The movie features traditional casting for its cultural context, with no intentional race or gender swaps.
-Its narrative positively portrays traditional male identity through its heroic protagonist, without critiquing traditional identities or incorporating explicit DEI themes.
+The film features traditional casting for its cultural context, with an entirely Indian cast and no explicit race or gender swaps of roles.
+The narrative positively portrays the male protagonist, focusing on his heroism without critiquing traditional identities or incorporating explicit DEI themes.

 The film portrays Hinduism positively through its protagonist, Bajirao Singham, whose strong moral compass and commitment to justice are implicitly linked to his traditional Hindu values and practices, such as visiting temples.
 The narrative aligns with the virtues and dignity of the faith, presenting it as a source of strength and guidance.